Class HTMLImageElement

 CurrentSrc

-The read-only HTMLImageElement propertycurrentSrc indicates the URL of the image which is
+The currentSrc read-only property of the HTMLImageElement interface indicates the URL of the image selected by the browser to load.

 [Value("currentSrc")]